lukaszbudnik/migrator/README.md

 The preferred way of consuming migrator's GraphQL endpoint is to use GraphQL clients.
 These clients can be generated from the GraphQL schema in any programming language you use (Java, Python, C#, JavaScript, Go, etc.).

-### /v1 - REST API

-API v1 was sunset in v2021.0.0.

-The documentation is available in a separate document [API v1](APIv1.md).

 ### Request tracing

 migrator uses request tracing via `X-Request-ID` header.
 This header can be used with all requests for tracing and/or auditing purposes.
 If this header is absent migrator will generate one for you.